BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 </div>

-Convolutional Turing Machine © 2023 by Giacomo Bocchese is licensed under CC BY-NC-SA 4.0 ,additional license requirement: anyone that uses this project for any project, has to cite the project with the citation shown below.
+Convolutional Turing Machine © 2023 by Giacomo Bocchese is licensed under CC BY-NC-SA 4.0
+<br>Additional license requirement: anyone that uses this project for any reason, has to cite the project with the citation shown below.

 ## Project Vision and Objectives